 when earth seems to be light: inside the post-soviet skate scene in georgia

-The film has already won the Best First Appearance at IDFA festival in Amsterdam, and is being shown at documentary film festivals in Istanbul, Bergamo, Stockholm, Brussels and Sofia to name a few.
-It proves once again that there's more to skateboarding than just teenage pastime - it's about gaining and fighting for freedom.
+The film has already won the Best First Appearance at IDFA festival in Amsterdam, and is being shown at documentary film festivals in Istanbul, Bergamo, Stockholm, Brussels and Sofia.
+It proves once again that there's more to skateboarding than just teenage pastime -- it's about gaining and fighting for freedom.

 How did the idea of the film emerge?

-Salome: First of all we got to know the skaters because David was photographing them.
+Salome: We got to know the skaters because David was photographing them.
 He's been doing it for many years and then he brought the photographs of them skating in an abandoned hippodrome back from Georgia.
-The photos were all over the wall at our place, I looked at them and realised that we should make a film.
+The photos were all over the wall at our place, I looked at them and realized that we should make a film.

 What was it like working with the skater gang?